Jan-Swiderski/CheXConvClassifier/Project_Progress.md

 - Defining the neural network architecture using the custom classifier.
 - Configuring hyperparameters such as learning rate, momentum, and batch size.
 - Training the model using a training loop.
+- Saving checkpoints of the model's state and optimizer's state after each epoch.
 - Evaluating the model on validation and test datasets.

 This script serves as the central component of the project, orchestrating the entire machine learning pipeline.